denes44/BudapestMetroDisplay/README.md

 It gets the schedule, realtime and alert data from the [BKK OpenData](https://opendata.bkk.hu/home) portal.
-You need to obtain an API key for yourself to use the software.
+You need to obtain an API key for yourself to use the software, if you buy this display from an official source, you will be provided with an API key to a proxy API server.

 The software processes the data from the API and controls the LEDs via sACN (E1.31) protocol.